 This article should take 2 minutes to read.

 Palm Springs is starting to become a nice little hotspot, not a COVID19 hotspot thankfully, for domestic air services.
-Now here is Chris to tell you a little bit about Palm Springs… Actually, we don’t have the budget to hire on-location reporters, but I guess I can do it.
-Palm Springs is surely unique and I have noted this location down for any of my future holiday destinations.
+Palm Springs is undoubtedly unique, and I have noted this location down for any of my future holiday destinations.
 It is known for their outdoor activities and plenty of wilderness locations for you to do some much-needed hiking, oh they also have an air museum if you needed something extra to seal the deal.
-Now the city is only 125 miles from LAX (Los Angeles International Airport) so the drive would be cruel so that's why airlines are starting their flights there.
+Now the city is only 125 miles from LAX (Los Angeles International Airport), so the drive would be cruel, which could be why airlines are starting to occupy this destination.

 So what airlines are thinking about setting up shop there?
-That's a very good question and so far 4 airlines have suggested that they will be commencing routes to the destination.
-Southwest always makes a big hit whenever they open up in a new area, but so far they have kept silent on their detailed plans but speculation has suggested services from Oakland and maybe Phoenix since they’re the airline's bases.
+That's an excellent question, and so far four airlines have suggested that they will be commencing routes to the destination.
+Southwest always makes a big hit whenever they open up in a new area, but so far they have kept silent on their detailed plans, but speculation has suggested services from Oakland and maybe Phoenix since they're the airline's bases.
 Allegiant will be commencing routes from November 19 with 100% point-to-point flights which means no connections.
-Now the next one is somewhat different since it is flying under two airlines brands but only one airline is doing the actual flying and that is SkyWest.
-They will be doing flight for both Delta and Alaska Airlines which will be done by the Embraer aircrafts, so the E175.
+The next one is somewhat different since it is flying under two airlines brands, but only one airline is doing the actual flying, SkyWest.
+They will be doing flights for both Delta and Alaska Airlines which will use the Embraer aircraft, E175.